bbarker505/Cps-climSuit-modeling/README.md

 ## Usage

-Open the R project "Cps_climSuit_modeling.Rproj" in RStudio and click on the "runner.R" script.
-Running this script will source nine auxillary scripts that conduct correlative modeling anlayses and creates tables and maps of model outputs produced by CLIMEX and correlatve modeling anlyses.
+Open the R project "Cps_climSuit_modeling.Rproj" and run scripts in numerical order (number in first character of file name).
+The scripts will conduct correlative modeling anlayses and creates tables and maps of model outputs produced by CLIMEX and correlatve modeling anlyses.
-The "runner.R" script can also be run from the command line using RScript.

 The "Cps_model_functions.R" script has functions that are used by most of the 9 auxillary scripts.